Territorial claims in the Arctic: Beaufort Sea

 There is an ongoing dispute involving a wedge-shaped slice on the International Boundary in the Beaufort Sea, between the Canadian territory of Yukon and the American state of Alaska.

-The Canadian position is that the maritime boundary should extend the land boundary in a straight line.
-The American position is that the maritime boundary should extend along a path equidistant from the coasts of the two nations.
+The Canadian position is that the maritime boundary should extend the land boundary in a straight line, following the natural prolongation principle.
+The American position is that the maritime boundary should extend along a path equidistant from the coasts of the two nations, following the equidistance principle.
 The disputed area may hold significant hydrocarbon reserves.
 The U.S. has already leased eight plots of the terrain below the water to search for and possibly bring to market oil reserves that may exist there.
 Canada has protested diplomatically in response.
-The boundary will likely effect the delimitation of the extended continental shelf in the Beaufort and Chukchi Seas.
-Ironically, each country's position within 200 nautical miles produces a line that favors the other state beyond 200 nautical miles.
+The boundary could also effect the delimitation of the extended continental shelf in the Beaufort and Chukchi Seas: Ironically, each country's position within 200 nautical miles produces a line that favors the other state beyond 200 nautical miles.

 No settlement has been reached to date.

 On August 20, 2009 United States Secretary of Commerce Gary Locke announced a moratorium on fishing the Beaufort Sea north of Alaska, including the disputed waters.

 Randy Boswell, of Canada.com wrote that the disputed area covered a 21436 km2 section of the Beaufort Sea (smaller than Israel, larger than El Salvador).

 He wrote that Canada had filed a "diplomatic note" with the United States in April when the US first announced plans for the moratorium.

 Northwest Passage

 The legal status of the Northwest Passage is disputed: Canada considers it to be part of its historic internal waters.
 The United States and most maritime nations consider them to be an international strait, which means that foreign vessels have right of "transit passage".
 In such a regime, Canada would have the right to enact fishing and environmental regulation, and fiscal and smuggling laws, as well as laws intended for the safety of shipping, but not the right to close the passage.
 In addition, the environmental regulations allowed under the UNCLOS are not as robust as those allowed if the Northwest Passage is part of Canada's internal waters.
+Consequently, the Northwest Passage remains a significant geopolitical issue, as its potential opening could shorten the cargo sea route between Europe and the Far East by at least 4,000 nautical miles.

 Northeast Passage

-Russia considers portions of the Northern Sea Route, which encompasses only navigational routes through waters within Russia's Arctic EEZ east from Novaya Zemlya to the Bering Strait, to pass through Russian territorial and internal waters in the Kara, Vilkitskiy, and Sannikov Straits.
+Russia considers portions of the Northern Sea Route, which encompasses only navigational routes through waters within Russia's Arctic EEZ east from Novaya Zemlya to the Bering Strait, to pass through Russian territorial and internal waters in the Kara, Vilkitskiy, and Sannikov Straits.The year-round navigability of the Northern Sea Route could reduce shipping costs from Europe to Asia by 50%.
+The Northeast passage currently (2025) is navigable by commercial shipping for approximately 2–4 months a year but by 2030 this route is expected to be navigable for 4–6.5 months a year.